caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

   *bool*, *optional*, *default = False*

-  Allow Caracal to ovewrite existing flag versions.
+  Allow CARACal to overwrite existing flag versions.
 Not recommended.
 Only enable this if you know what you are doing.